3urobeat/steam-comment-service-bot/README.md

 To see a list of all commands the user can send the bot a message: `!help`.

 The bots feature a customizeable array for a selection of quotes, a variable for the name of the specific bot, a variable for the owner's profile and group link for advertisement.
-You can either provide multiple quotes for a random one every time or only one for always the same quote.

 This bot cluster features two modes:
 **Mode 1:** Start as many bots as you provide logininformations for and let them operate by themselves.